GAI-Community/GraphOmni/README.md

 python main.py --model Llama3.1  --mode  easy --prompt LTM  --graph_representation  'Adjacency Set' --task  cycle
 ```

-Use --task all to evaluate all six tasks with a single model:, such as
+Use --task all to evaluate all six tasks with a single model, such as
 ```
 python main.py --model Llama3.1  --task  all
 ```